enhance-dev/enhance.dev/app/docs/md/learn/showcase.md

 title: Showcase
 ---

-Enhance is for designed and built to be used by everyone — from teams of senior developers to those just getting started with writing HTML.

 We regularly build new example applications to demonstrate what's possible with Enhance (spoiler: the sky's the limit).
 Along with our own example applications, you'll also find real world applications here, built by users of Enhance.

 <doc-callout level="info" mark="🤝">